jaredszajkowski/jaredszajkowski.github.io/content/post/reusable-extensible-python-functions-financial-data-analysis/polygon_fetch_full_history.md

         Date for which to start pulling data in datetime format. free_tier : bool
-        If True, then pause to avoid API limits.
+        If True, then pause to avoid API limits. verbose : bool
+        If True, print detailed information about the data being processed.

     Returns:
     --------